crocoro-familiy/agent-beat-personagym/README.md

 ## Prerequisites

-- Python 3.10 or higher.
+- Python 3.13 or higher (the latest earthshaker requirement)
 - Access to a terminal or command prompt.
 - Git, for cloning the repository.
 - A code editor (e.g., Visual Studio Code) is recommended.